 Grades K-2 utilize the Superkids Reading Series developed by The Rowland Reading Foundation.

-Grades 3-5 use the Houghton Mifflin Harcourt Journeys Series.
-Grammar instruction takes place through Daily Oral Language editing exercises in grades 3-8 and teaches students valuable revision skills.
-Vocabulary, spelling and comprehension are taught in the context of literature presented in class.
-Teachers incorporate a variety of genres in the reading program, including selections from textbooks, novels, and current events.
+Grades 3-5 use Wonders developed by McGraw-Hill.
+Grammar instruction takes place through the Sadlier Grammar Workshop program in grades 3-4 and Voyages in English in grades 5-8.
+Students learn valuable revision skills throughout these programs.
+Vocabulary, spelling, and comprehension are taught in the context of literature presented in class.
+Teachers incorporate a variety of genres in the reading program, including selections from textbooks, novels, short stories, and current events.

-Students in fifth through eighth grade, practice writing skills through generating a personal narrative essay, explanatory essay, and a persuasive essay.
-By the end of the year, students master developing a thesis, creating topic sentences for various assignments, and building paragraphs with voice, organization, and formal sentence structures.
-Students through writing are able to apply grammar rules and skills practiced all year.
+Students in grades 5-6, practice writing skills through generating a personal narrative essay, a how-to essay, an explanatory essay, and a persuasive essay.
+Students in grades 7-8, practice their writing skills through generating a literary analysis, creative writing pieces, and research papers.
+By the end of their time at Cardinal Pacelli, students master developing a thesis, creating topic sentences for various assignments, using transitional phrases, and building paragraphs with voice, organization, and formal sentence structures.
+Students are able to apply grammar rules and skills practiced all year within their writing.

-Conscientious reading skills such as fluency, vocabulary, and comprehension are gained by reading novels, poetry, short stories, and informational texts.
+Conscientious reading skills such as critical thinking, analyzing different texts, fluency, vocabulary, and comprehension are gained by reading novels, poetry, short stories, and informational texts.
 Students exercise citing textual evidence to support claims.
-Students also practice identifying the various components of a piece of writing, such as the main idea, author’s point of view, and the tone of the piece.
+Students also practice identifying the various components of a piece of writing, such as the main idea, author’s point of view, the plot diagram, characterization, symbolism, theme, conflict, and the tone of the piece.